alekseygenerozov/zams_tidal_coupling/README.md

 **Validation**

-1) Tidal coupling constants are robust to changes in the numerical grid.
-Decreasing mesh_delta_coeff to 0.2 (which increases the number of grid points by a factor of a few), changes the tidal coupling constant by at most ~10%.
+1) Tidal coupling constants are robust to changes in the spatial grid in MESA.
+For our models we set mesh_delta_coeff=0.2.
+Using MESA's default grid (which reduces the number of grid points by a factor of a few), changes the tidal coupling constants by at most 10%.

 2) The overlap integrals have to satisfy the following summation rule:<br/>
   <img src="https://latex.codecogs.com/gif.latex?\Sigma\,Q^2=10\int_{0}^1\rho(r)r^4dr" />. <br/>